sreeharshab/scalar_codes/README.md

 ## Part 2: Codes to Study Grain Boundaries of Silicon
 13. create_sigma3_gb: Creates a Σ3 grain boundary with n layers using top_grain.vasp and bottom_grain.vasp files.
 14. slide_sigma3_gb: Slides Σ3 grain boundary.
 Serial and parallel runs are implemented.
 In each run, step and linear schemes are implemented.
 Note that step scheme is effective for studying the stick-slip sliding behavior and linear scheme is effective for studying elastic deformation.
-Restart option is unavailable for parallel runs.
 15. intercalate_Li: Inserts Li in all the interstice positions of Σ3 grain boundary.
 16. symmetrize_sigma3_gb: Symmetrizes Σ3 grain boundary strucutre along y axis.
 This is necessary to perform surface charging calculations.
 17. cure_Si_surface_with_H: In order to study Si surfaces, it is essestial to create a bulk like environment far from the surface.
 To create this environment, we need to add H to one side of our surface model (with vacuum) to cure the dangling bonds.
 This code inserts H for (100) Si surface.